swiftlang/swift-evolution/proposals/NNNN-async-stream-continuation-hashable-conformance.md

 ## Introduction

-This proposal suggests to add `Hashable` conformance to `Async(Throwing)Stream.Continuation` to simplify working with multiple streams.
+This proposal adds a `Hashable` conformance to `Async(Throwing)Stream.Continuation` to simplify working with multiple streams.

 ## Motivation

-Use cases operating with multiple `AsyncStream`'s may need to store multiple continuations.
+Use cases operating with multiple `AsyncStream`s may need to store multiple continuations.
-When handling `onTermination` callback, client code needs to remove relevant continuation.
+When handling `onTermination` callback, client code needs to remove the relevant continuation.

-To identify relevant continuation, client code needs to be able to compare continuations.
+To identify the relevant continuation, client code needs to be able to compare continuations.

-It is possible to associate lookup key with each continuation, but this is inefficient.
+It is possible to associate a lookup key with each continuation, but this is inefficient.
 `AsyncStream.Continuation` already stores a reference to `AsyncStream._Storage`, whose identity can be used to provide simple and efficient `Hashable` conformance.

-Consider this simple Observer pattern with `AsyncSequence`-based API.
+Consider this simple Observer pattern with an `AsyncSequence`-based API.
 To avoid implementing `AsyncSequence` from scratch it uses `AsyncStream` as a building block.
-To support multiple subscribes new stream is returned every time.
+To support multiple subscribers, a new stream is returned every time.

 ```swift
 @MainActor private class Sender {